MathieuNlp/Sam_LoRA/README.md

 ![Model comparison rank](./docs/images/model_comparison.jpg) \
 *Comparison of SAM LoRA for different ranks*

 As we can see, the best model is the rank 512.
 We see that the loss is decreasing has the rank rises.
-However, we see a spike at rank 64 that is the worst model.
-This is an interesting behavior and maybe could be related to the fact that near this particular rank we loose understanding of something.
+However, we see a spike at rank 64 that is the worst model for the LoRAs.
+This is an interesting behavior and may be related to the fact that near this particular rank we loose understanding of something.

 # Results of the worst model (rank 64)

 ![Worst model test set](./docs/images/worst_model_on_test.png) *SAM LoRA rank 64 predictions on test set*

-This is confirmed here, we lost the understanding of double rings.
+We see that the model lost some understanding of pair rings.

 # Results of the best model (rank 512)
 ![Best model test set](./docs/images/best_model_on_test.png)